Elikanah8/WEATHER-DASHBOARD/README.md

 # 🌤️ Weather Dashboard
 I present to you a simple weather dashboard that you can complete in a day ....cd weather-dashboard A beautiful, responsive weather dashboard that provides real-time weather information and 5-day forecasts for any city in the world.
+"Note: Please use your own OpenWeatherMap API key"
 ##  Features

 -  Search weather by city name